Health Topics

 However, the FDA has approved two prescription medicines that contain man-made cannabinoids.

 - Dronabinol (Marinol).
-This drug treats nausea and vomiting caused by chemotherapy and loss of appetite and weight loss in people with HIV/AIDS.
+This medicine treats nausea and vomiting caused by chemotherapy and loss of appetite and weight loss in people with HIV/AIDS.

 - Nabilone (Cesamet).
-This drug treats nausea and vomiting caused by chemotherapy in people who have not had relief from other treatments.
+This medicine treats nausea and vomiting caused by chemotherapy in people who have not had relief from other treatments.

-Unlike medical marijuana, the active ingredient in these drugs can be controlled, so you always know how much you get in a dose.
+Unlike medical marijuana, the active ingredient in these medicines can be controlled, so you always know how much you get in a dose.

 Alternative Names